-In response to reading “Getting things Done” I have captured a few of my own personal points and organisational ideas.
+In response to reading “Getting things Done” I have captured a few of the ways I stay productive.
 Hopefully they help you get things done, too.

-d) If you need to chunk through big tasks give yourself isolation time.
-It takes about 20minutes to really get into thinking mode, so don’t blow that flow by being bugged by emails, social media or phone calls.
+a) If you need to chunk through big tasks give yourself isolation time.
+It takes about 20 minutes to really get into thinking mode, so don’t blow that flow by being bugged by emails, social media or phone calls.

-g) If you don’t enjoy where you work currently, you need to change it so you do.
+d) If you don’t enjoy where you work currently, you need to change it so you do.
 As simplistic as that sounds, being in the flow is you optimal state of being.
 And that means the right amount of challenge to keep you interested

-h) Avoid the trap of being an “email jockey”.
+e) Avoid the trap of being an “email jockey”.
 Emailing is a form of communication that facilitates work being done… it isn’t a replacement for it.
 You can’t stay productive if you’re bogged down in email all day

 Here’s another article to drum that home.